Linear Bandit Algorithms with Sublinear Time Complexity: Introduction

-Further, the exact solution of the MIPS problem is not necessary for retaining the original regret bounds.
-Take TS-based algorithm as an example, the expectation of the random environment parameter $\widetilde \theta$ is different from the true environment parameter $\theta^*$ (due to the estimation error).
-Therefore, with accuracy properly controlled, the error of approximately solving MIPS will not dominate the regret.
+More importantly, the exact solution of the MIPS problem is not necessary for obtaining an $O(\sqrt{T})$ regret bound.
+Take TS algorithm again as an example, the estimate $\widetilde \theta$ has an estimation error (i.e., $\widetilde \theta \neq \theta^*$, where $\theta^*$ is the true environment parameter that determines reward expectation).
+By properly controlling the approximate MIPS accuracy, the error of approximately solving MIPS can be smaller than the estimation error of $\widetilde \theta$.
+The regret will therefore stay in the same order as solving the MIPS exactly.

-Formally, given a set $P\in \RR^{d}, \abs{P} = K$, and a query $q\in \RR^{d}$, the MIPS problem aims to find the point $p\in P$ that maximizes $p^{\top}q$.
-Many approaches have been proposed to solve MIPS approximately with time complexity sublinear in $K$.
-While it seems promising to use those approximate MIPS solvers to accelerate linear bandit algorithms, there are still two challenges remaining.
+Many approaches were previously established to approximately solve MIPS with time complexity sublinear in $K$.
+While it seems promising to adopt those approximate MIPS solvers, there are still two challenges remaining:

-\textit{\textbf{Challenge 1.} How to design (and analyze) approximate MIPS for a sequence of adaptive queries.} Queries are adaptive for online learning problems (i.e. later queries are constructed based on the results of previous ones).
-Existing probabilistic guarantees for approximate MIPS allow for the queries to be arbitrary but not adaptive.
-We provide an alternative analysis where the query is first restricted to come from an $\epsilon$-net; while this is more restrictive for a single query, it allows for a better success guarantee when applied to an adaptive sequence of $T$ queries.
-Our result is summarized in the first point of the main contributions listed below.
+\textit{\textbf{Challenge 1.} How to design (and analyze) approximate MIPS solvers for a sequence of adaptive queries?} Queries are adaptive (i.e., later queries depend on the results of previous ones) for online learning problems.
+Existing probabilistic guarantees for approximate MIPS solvers do not allow the queries to be adaptive.
+In this paper, we provide an alternative scheme where a query is first rounded to the nearest point in an $\epsilon$-net before sending to the MIPS solver.
+While this scheme is less accurate for a single query, it allows for a better success guarantee when applied to an adaptive sequence of $T$ queries.

-\textit{\textbf{Challenge 2.} Characterizing the connection between per-step time complexity and regret.} Faster approximate MIPS procedures are less accurate, and using them can lead to worse regret; however this tradeoff has not been characterized.
-We characterize this tradeoff, and furthermore, show that it allows for $O(K^{1-\alpha(T)})$ per-step complexity for some $\alpha(T) > 0$ and $\widetilde O(\sqrt{T})$ regret.
-The trade-off is summarized in the second point of our main contributions.
+\textit{\textbf{Challenge 2.} How to characterize the connection between per-step time complexity and regret?} Intuitively, a faster approximate MIPS solver is less accurate and thus leads to larger regret, while an exact MIPS solver enjoys an optimal regret but spends much more time.
+This tradeoff has not been characterized.
+For the two algorithms in this paper, we characterize this tradeoff, and furthermore, show that it allows for $O(K^{1-\alpha(T)})$ per-step complexity for some $\alpha(T) > 0$ while retaining $\widetilde O(\sqrt{T})$ regret.

-As a summary, our main contributions are
+As a summary, our \textbf{main contributions} are

 \begin{enumerate}[leftmargin=*, itemsep=0.5ex]